 As an online retailer, an essential aspect of your business is ensuring your products get to your customers without damage.
 Choosing the right size shipping box helps reduce customer returns and maximize sales.

-To determine the best size custom packaging option for your products, you first need to know the measurements of your product.
+To determine the best size custom cardboard boxes for your products, you first need to know the measurements of your product.
 Before deciding how large your shipping box should be, consider the following tips:

 Outside shipping box dimensions: These measurements are essential to know for shipping purposes.
 You’ll want to find a happy medium between inside and outside box dimensions so that you make the best decision for the sake of your product and budget.